ManageIQ/manageiq-pods/README.md

 Binary files can be specified in the configuration map in their base64 encoded format with a basename having a `.base64` extension.
 Such files are then converted back to binary as they are copied to their target path.

-When an /etc/sssd/sssd.conf file is included in the configuration map, the httpd pod automatically enables the sssd service upon startup.

 ### Sample external authentication configuration: